-The first Brooks Area Community Meeting was held at the Kennedy Apartments.
+The first Brooks Area Community Meeting was held August 24th, 2017 at the Kennedy Apartments.
 Spanish interpreters were available.
 One of the objectives of this meeting was to develop a draft vision and goals for the Brooks Area Regional Center.
 Community members participated in several facilitated small group exercises.
 The vision and goals exercise asked community members to write a statement describing how they envision the future of the Brooks Area.
-Facilitators encouraged community members to think about elements such as housing, connectivity, mobility, parks and open space, shops, restaurants, employment, and other amenities.
+Facilitators encouraged community members to think about elements such as housing, connectivity, mobility, parks and open space, shops, restaurants, employment and other amenities.
 Small group members identified common themes and words amongst the group's individual vision statements.
 From these common themes, each group completed a summary of their ideas which was then read aloud by one spokesperson from each group to the entire audience.
-All group summary images can be seen in the document library of the Brooks Area Regional Center Plan website.
+All group summary images can be seen here.
 Results of Exercise 3 were posted to the plan website.
 These results directly informed the draft vision and goals statement.